How to implement server-side encryption with customer keys (SSE-C) with CoreWeave AI Object Storage

-Access to CoreWeave AI Object Storage with appropriate permissions
+Access to Object Storage with appropriate permissions.

-An S3-compatible client or library that supports SSE-C
+An S3-compatible client or library that supports SSE-C.

-A method to generate and store encryption keys securely
+A method to generate and store encryption keys securely.

-Why only the hash?The hash of the key serves as a checksum: it can verify that the key is correct, but it cannot be used to reconstruct the actual key.
+Why only the hash?The hash of the key serves as a checksum: it can verify that the key is correct, but it can’t be used to reconstruct the key.
 By storing only the hash and not the key itself, CoreWeave ensures that only someone who possesses the original encryption key can access the corresponding encrypted data.
 If you lose your key, neither you nor CoreWeave can recover your data.
 The hash makes it computationally infeasible to recover the original key due to the one-way nature of cryptographic hashes.

 SSE-C requires 256-bit (32-byte) encryption keys.
 Generate these keys using cryptographically secure methods and encode them in base64 format: